Fairbanks, Alaska: Climate

 In addition to the chinook wind, Fairbanks experiences a handful of other unusual meteorological conditions.
 In summer, dense wildfire smoke accumulates in the Tanana Valley, affecting the weather and causing health concerns.
 When temperature inversions arise in winter, heavy ice fog often results.
 Ice fog occurs when air is too cold to absorb additional moisture, such as that released by automobile engines or human breath.
 Instead of dissipating, the water freezes into microscopic crystals that are suspended in the air, forming fog.
-Another one of Fairbanks' unusual occurrences is the prevalence of the aurora borealis, commonly called the northern lights, which are visible on average more than 200 days per year in the vicinity of Fairbanks.
+Another one of Fairbanks's unusual occurrences is the prevalence of the aurora borealis, commonly called the northern lights, which are visible on average more than 200 days per year in the vicinity of Fairbanks.
 The northern lights are not visible in the summer months due to the 24 hour daylight of the midnight sun.
 Fairbanks also has extremely low seasonal lag; the year's warmest month is July, which averages only 1.9 F-change warmer than June.
 Average daily temperatures begin to fall by late July and more markedly in August, which on average is 4.0 F-change cooler than June.

 From 1949 to 2018, Fairbanks's mean annual temperature has risen by 3.9 F-change, a change comparable to the Alaska-wide average; winter was the season with the highest increase, at 8.1 F-change, while autumn had the smallest, at only 1.5 F-change.
 However, the mean annual temperature increase from 1976 to 2018 in Fairbanks stood at a more moderate 0.7 F-change; this stepwise temperature change, also observed elsewhere in Alaska, is explained by the Pacific Decadal Oscillation shifting from a negative phase to a positive phase from 1976 onward.